Professional Kitchen Cabinet Refinishing Process

 Final Product and Usage

 If you have had the cabinets painted you must allow a few days prior to re-installation.
-Another benefit to using lacquer is quick dry times.
-With lacquer you can literally hang the doors the same day.
+Another benefit to using lacquer is quicker dry times.
+With lacquer, you can literally hang the doors the same day.

 Allow 2 weeks before cleaning or wiping the cabinets.
 No abrasive chemicals can be used until after 1 – 3 months.
 After 3 months enjoy those cabinets.